SevenLims/Fleet_Tracking_System/README.md

 # Fleet_Tracking_System

-There are 3 main siginificant outputs (Insights of truck conditions, Alert email of repairing truck that sends to drivers, fleet tracking operations) in the system.
+There are 3 main significant outputs (Insights of truck conditions, Alert email of repairing truck that sends to drivers, fleet tracking operations) in the system.
 Personal contirbution focused on fleet tracking.

 Step 1:
 login to "https://992382524623.signin.aws.amazon.com/console" using: